djalbat/necessary/README.md

 Functions that can be used for Node applications running in a shell window.

 * The `onETX()` function takes a handler which is invoked whenever the `ETX` character code is encountered in the `stdin` stream, which typically happens when the user presses `Ctrl-C`.
-This method is therefore useful for exiting a console application immediately upon the user's behest, if it is passed `process.exit`.
+This function is therefore useful for exiting a console application immediately upon the user's behest, if it is passed `process.exit`.
 It also returns a function that can be called to remove the listener at some later point in time:

 ```
 const offEXT = onEXT(process.exit);